MingmingLiuml4077/RNN_COMPOSING_MUSIC_ECBM4040/README.md

 cache.py is used to save the input format of statematrix, which enables us train faster whithout translating data every time.

-In the folder _model_generated_midi_, there are samples of midi files the moel generated.
+In the folder _best_samples_, there are samples of midi files the moel generated.